satellaviewer/xsys-blog/_posts/2024-01-28-ff7-change-discs.md

 * Magus in particular folds his arms, seeming only an inch from blurting out something like "make me," but he's biting his tongue for the moment.
 * MARLOW: Loa, seize their device.
 * LOA: Uh, um, ma'am, I'm not sure if you've noticed, but it's a bespoke device in a bespoke vehicle with controls from *another world*.
 I have no idea how to do that.
-* DR OKAZAKI: ...May I ask why?
+* DR OKAZAKI: ...May I at least ask *why*?
+That device is a massive investment of my team's time and money.
 * MARLOW: ...I suppose.
+Here.
 I'd like you to look at something.

 *Marlow gestures out towards the city of Blue Arcadia, close against the shore.
 Lights in buildings are starting to kick on as dusk settles in.*